From chopsticks to sweet potatoes: Everyday items that shaped the course of history

 History professor Q. Edward Wang researches how cultural and global history has shaped the modern world.

-The smallest details of daily life can play a huge role in shaping the course of global history, as demonstrated by Q. Edward Wang, history professor in Rowan University’s College of Humanities & Social Sciences.
+The smallest details of daily life can play a huge role in shaping the course of global history, as demonstrated by Q. Edward Wang, Ph.D., history professor in Rowan University’s College of Humanities & Social Sciences.

 For many years, the U.S.- and China-educated researcher and educator has studied historiography—how history is written—as well as cultural and global history.